bludit/documentation-english/pages/content/custom-fields/index.md

 ## Get custom field
 The class page provides the method `custom()` which returns the value of the field.

-The following example prints the value of the field `youtube` from the example above.
+The following example prints the value of the field `youtube` from the above example.
 ```
 <?php
     echo $page->custom('youtube');
 ?>
 ```

-Check the boolean value from the field `inStock` from the example above.
+Check the boolean value from the field `inStock` from the above example.
 ```
 <?php
     if ($page->custom('inStock')) {